ibm-mas/gitops-demo/README.md

 You should now be able to access the ArgoCD Web UI.
 Open the URL in your browser, enter the username and password you see in the message above and hit **SIGN IN** (NOTE: do not click the **LOG IN VIA OPENSHIFT** button).

-Once logged in, you should see the **Account Root Application** in ArgoCD:
+Once logged in, you should see the **Account Root** (`root.<account>`) application in ArgoCD:

 ![ArgoCD after bootstrap](docs/screenshots/01-bootstrapped.png)

-Click on the **Account Root Application**.
-It should have a single child: the **Cluster Root Application Set**.
-Since the **Account Root Application** is configured with an [Automated Sync Policy](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/), everything should either be in the process of syncing or be synced alredy.
+Click on the **Account Root** application.
+It should have a single child: the **Cluster Root Application Set** (`cluster-appset.<account>`).

+Since the **Account Root** application is configured with an [Automated Sync Policy](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/), everything should either be in the process of syncing or be synced already.

 ![Account Root Application after bootstrap](docs/screenshots/02-account-root.png)

-This is the only time we will directly make changes on the cluster, with the installation of the **Account Root Application** ArgoCD is ready to automatically deploy all necessary ArgoCD applications as you commit new configuration files to your **Config Repository**.
+This is the only time we will directly make changes on the cluster, with the installation of the **Account Root** application ArgoCD is ready to automatically deploy all necessary ArgoCD applications as you commit new configuration files to your **Config Repository**.

 > If desired, you can safely proceed through the subsequent steps of this demonstration before waiting for the Applications created in each step to finish syncing and become healthy.
 This is possible since ArgoCD will take care of orchestrating the deployment, ensuring that each application sync is triggered only once its prerequisites are healthy.